trapcodeio/object-validator-pro/docs/installation.md

 Using **Direct** browser script tag (If you must!),

 [Bundle.run](https://bundle.run)
-provides a great **CDN** service that makes OVP work better and smoothly on any browser.
+provides a great **CDN** service that serves you a minified version of OVP.

 ```html
 <script src="https://bundle.run/object-validator-pro"></script>